-The School District's required and actual pension contributions to the plan for the year ended June 30, 2022 were \$7,448,359, which includes the School District's contributions required for those members with a defined contribution benefit.
-The School District's required and actual pension contributions include an allocation of \$3,292,810 in revenue received from the State of Michigan and remitted to the System to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for the year ended June 30, 2022.
+The School District's required and actual pension contributions to the plan for the year ended June 30, 2023 were \$10,334,253, which includes the School District's contributions required for those members with a defined contribution benefit.
+For the year ended June 30, 2023, the School District's required and actual pensions contributions include an allocation of \$3,604,119 in revenue received from the State of Michigan and remitted to the System to fund the MPSERs unfunded actuarial accrued liability (UAAL) stabilization rate and \$2,098,996 of a one-time state payment received and remitted to the System for the purpose of contributing additional assets to the System.

-The School District's required and actual OPEB contributions to the plan for the year ended June 30, 2022 were \$1,746,554, which includes the School District's contributions required for those members with a defined contribution benefit.
+The School District's required and actual OPEB contributions to the plan for the year ended June 30, 2023 were \$1,912,046, which includes the School District's contributions required for those members with a defined contribution benefit.